gravityplus/Gravity-Forms-Stripe/readme.txt

 == Installation ==

 This section describes how to install and setup the Gravity Forms Stripe Add-On.
+Be sure to follow *all* of the instructions in order for the Add-On to work properly.

-1. Upload `gravityforms-stripe` to the `/wp-content/plugins/` directory
+1. Upload the `gravity-forms-stripe` folder to the `/wp-content/plugins/` directory
 2. Make sure that Gravity Forms is activated
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Add your Stripe API keys to the Stripe tab on the Settings page (Forms->Settings).